TiarkRompf/lms-clean/doc/lms_code_walk.md

 ## Introduction

 Multi-Stage Programming (or staging) is a programming language concept that allows various parts of the programs to run in different stages.
-It allows users to code with high-level abstractions (trait, classes, high-order functions), but still gain highly-efficient code after the abstractions are executed (staged away).
+It allows users to code with high-level abstractions (trait, classes, higher-order functions), but still gain highly-efficient code after the abstractions are executed (staged away).
 This offers both high productivity and high performance of the target program, thus the slogan "abstract without regret".